francescostella/francescostella/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->
-🔭 &nbsp; I have a training in Computer Graphics, 3D modelling, 3D Character Rigging and Animation, Visual Effects, Compositing, Editing, and more.
+🔭 &nbsp; I have a formal training in 3D modelling, 3D Character Rigging/Animation, Visual Effexts, Compositing, and more.
 🌱 &nbsp; I’m always on the lookout for improving my programming skills.
 👯 &nbsp; I’m looking to collaborate on any projects.
 Contact me.
 🕹 &nbsp; Love Fortnite.
 Playstation.
 I'm also a huge fan of Uncharted 4, God of War, Assassin Creed (Valhalla, Odissey, Origins), It Takes Two, Avengers, Watch Dogs 2, Spiderman.